input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-white/4_Alonzo-white-exercise-4.md

 3. Check out the resources directory
 4. Make sure you have some Alonzo White test ada
 5. Download and install the Plutus Transaction compiler
-4. Read the tutorial information on:

-   - How to write Plutus transactions
-    - How to confirm that testnet transactions have succeeded
-    - Validator scripts
-    - Datums and Redeemers
-    - Plutus transaction fees

 ## Objectives ##